Take A Tour Of The Most Beautiful College Campus In New York City

 Right in the middle of the steps is 'Alma Mater,' which has been at Columbia for over a century.
 According to legend, the first student every year to find the owl hidden in her robes will become valedictorian.

-The information session took place in a giant round room in the middle of Low.
+The information session took place in a giant round room in the middle of Lowe.
 The ornate interior mirrored the building's facade.
 There were around 150 people listening to the admissions officers.

-Our tour guide, a rising sophomore at Columbia, started the tour at the base of the Low Library steps.
-She started off with a story about why Low Library is a misnomer (there are no longer books in the building, as the weight of them caused it to sink).
+Our tour guide, a rising sophomore at Columbia, started the tour at the base of the Lowe Library steps.
+She started off with a story about why Lowe Library is a misnomer (there are no longer books in the building, as the weight of them caused it to sink).

 Through the trees is Dodge Hall, Columbia's Arts building.
 To the right is Lewisohn Hall, home to the School of General Studies.